qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_form_handling.rst

 Widgets
 =======
 The following listing shows the form widgets and their corresponding interfaces.
-To see more details about a widget, take a look at the <widget|widgets> documentation.
+To see more details about a widget, take a look at the :doc:`widgets <widget>` documentation.

 <html>
 <style type="text/css">